kalliope-project/kalliope/docs/settings/settings.md

 ### default_trigger

-The trigger is the engine in charge of detecting the hotword that will wake up Kalliope.
+The trigger is the engine in charge of detecting the hotword that will wake up Kalliope. <br>
 Common usage of hotword include "Alexa" on Amazon Echo, "OK Google" on some Android devices and "Hey Siri" on iPhones.

 Specify the name of the trigger module you want to use.

 ```yaml
 default_trigger: "trigger_name"
 ```

 E.g

 ```yaml
 default_trigger: "snowboy"
 ```

 ### triggers

 The hotword (also called a wake word or trigger word) detector is the engine in charge of waking up Kalliope.

-Each Trigger has it own configuration.
-This configuration is passed as argument following the syntax bellow
+Each Trigger has its own configuration.
+This configuration is passed as argument following the syntax below:

 ```yaml
 triggers:
   - trigger_name: